 Should it be appropriate for you to come to one of our facilities, rigorous safeguards and protocols are in place.

 Message to our Communities

 Thank you for taking a moment to read this message.

-We represent six health systems in greater Los Angeles.
+We represent five health systems in greater Los Angeles.
 The communities we serve are facing the challenges and heartbreak of the Coronavirus pandemic with a shared sense of purpose.
 The staff at our organizations are responding with extraordinary dedication, resilience and courage.

 At the same time, we are concerned that as the COVID-19 crisis evolves, many Angelenos are going without important medical care for other illnesses or injuries.